- Home

 When to consult a doctor for sleep disorders?

-- If you have persistent trouble sleeping or waking too early at least three nights a week, for several weeks.
+Consult with a doctor if you have trouble falling asleep, staying asleep, or waking too early at least three nights a week for several weeks, as ongoing sleep issues may indicate an underlying sleep disorder.

-- Feeling excessively drowsy during the day, especially if it affects driving, work, school, or daily activities.
+Seek medical advice if you feel excessively drowsy during the day, have difficulty concentrating, or if poor sleep affects work, school, driving, or daily activities.

 - Insomnia: Difficulty falling or staying asleep